Diffusion Maps for Embedded Manifolds with Boundary with Applications to PDEs: Preliminaries

 where we are using Einstein notation so that indices appearing in both a superscript and subscript are implied to be summed over a common index.
-For convenience, we let greek characters such as $\alpha, \beta$ range from $1$ to $d$ and roman characters such as $i,j$ range from $1$ to $m = \dim(\M)$.
+For convenience, we let Greek characters such as $\alpha, \beta$ range from $1$ to $d$ and Roman characters such as $i,j$ range from $1$ to $m = \dim(\M)$.

-We recall that the Riemannian metric on $\M$ induces a metric space structure on $\M$ with the metric by letting $d_g(x,y)$ denote the infimum of all piecewise smooth regular curves connecting $x$ to $y$ in $\M$, where length is computed by:
+We recall that the Riemannian metric on $\M$ induces a metric space structure on $\M$ with the metric by letting $d_g(x,y)$ denote the infimum of all piecewise smooth regular curves connecting $x$ to $y$ in $\M$.
+If $x$ and $y$ are not in the same component, we define $d_g(x,y) = +\infty$.